What You Need to Know About Water Damaged Wood Floors:

-If instead of cupping you have floor boards peak up off the floor 4-5” chances are your floors will need to be replaced.
-In this case the floors need to be removed and the area needs to dry out thoroughly before laying new floors.
+In extreme cases of water damage hardwood floor boards peak up off the floor 4-5”.
+In this instance chances are the floors will need to be replaced.
+When excessive water has infiltrated an area the water damaged wood floors need to be removed and the area needs to dry out thoroughly before laying new floors.

 Step Three Repair, Replace and Refinish

 The final step, returning the shine and luster to your wood floors.
-Depending on the severity of the damage, your floors may only need to be refinished.
+Depending on the severity of damage, the hardwood floors may only need to be refinished.
 In some cases patching is required to replace the damaged boards prior to refinishing.
 In the worst case scenario, the entire floor needs to be removed and replaced.